Contributing to the Creative Culture Guide

 Useful

 The guide is specifically about helping people live in harmony with the universe.
 Its purpose is to bring to light creative alternatives, not fighting the destructive nature of the status-quo.
-Therefore, without disrespect for their importance, we request that activist initiative that focus on confronting the status-quo are avoided.
+Therefore, without disrespect for their importance, we request that activist initiatives that focus on confronting the status-quo be avoided.